pegasys-fi/docs/docs/sdk/v2/guides/01-quick-start.md

 # Reference

-Comprehensive reference material for the SDK is publicly available on the [Uniswap Labs Github](https://github.com/Uniswap).
+Comprehensive reference material for the SDK is publicly available on the [Pegasys Labs Github](https://github.com/Pegasys).